a-maliarov/amazoncaptcha/README.md

 + **Data extraction** and **web scraping** specialists could use this tool, obviously, to bypass the Amazon captcha.
 + **Machine learning** developers could use [captchas](https://github.com/a-maliarov/amazon-captcha-solver/tree/master/captchas) folder (currently contains **15000 solved captchas**) based on a demand.

-## Contribution
+## Issues
-+ If you checked the code and you know the way or have any ideas, how to make it better, feel free to fork-n-pull or contact me.
-Thank you!
-+ If you want to help with current problems, please check this [file](https://github.com/a-maliarov/amazon-captcha-solver/blob/master/errors/HELPME.md).
++ If you constantly receive 'Error' output, feel free to create an issue and describe details.
++ If you received an output, different from solution itself, 'Error' or 'Not solved', please, create an issue or contact me.
++ If you've somehow met an Exception, which you don't understand - you know what to do :)

 ## Happy Captcha Solving!